 Family & Emergency Services (FES) provides immediate emergency assistance and relief to families and individuals who are faced with an unexpected financial crisis.
 The primary goal of FES is to help families maintain their residence and prevent them from being forced into homelessness.
 Help may come in the form of food, clothing, rent/mortgage assistance, utility assistance, prescription medicine costs, transportation or referral to other services to prevent them from becoming homeless.

 Since 1975, the Daily Bread program has been serving a free, nourishing, noontime meal for families and individuals in the community six days a week for the most at risk population and helps struggling people get needed referrals to other programs and partner agencies.
-Later this year, Daily Bread will serve its 4,500,000th meal!
+In March 2018, Daily Bread reached a major milestone having served it 4,500,000th meal!